RECENT TEXAS SUPREME COURT DECISION

 Villegas v.
 Harris County (Tex.App.- Houston [1st Dist.]
 Dec.
 20, 2007)(Bland) (termination of employment,

-Title VII, Section 1983 due process denial)
+Title VII, Section 1983 claim of violation of due process rights)

 AFFIRM TC JUDGMENT: Opinion by Justice Bland